-Two New York City men plead guilty in ISIS-related terror case
+2 NYC men plead guilty in ISIS-related case

 "Saleh and Mumuni engaged in plotting attacks against New York City in the name of ISIL," New York Police Commissioner James P. O'Neill said.
 "They received instructions from senior ISIL leaders in Syria.
 They were committed to violence."

-Electronic surveillance revealed that Saleh had emailed himself information about the construction of pressure cooker bombs and that he had also conducted Internet searches of notable New York City landmarks and tourist attractions, according to a federal complaint.
+Electronic surveillance revealed that Saleh had emailed himself information about the construction of pressure cooker bombs and that he had also conducted Internet searches of notable New York landmarks and tourist attractions, according to a federal complaint.

 A pressure-cooker device was used in the Boston Marathon bombings in 2013.